-double residual :: frac(double a)
+double residual:: frac(double a)

-returns a+z where z is the unique integer such that $a+z \in [-1/2, 1/2)$ residual x; creates an instance x of type residual and initializes it with zero.

-residual x(long a); creates an instance x of type residual and initializes it with the value of a.

-residual x(int a); creates an instance x of type residual and initializes it with the value of a.

-residual x(double a);

-creates an instance x of type residual and initializes it with the integral part of x.

-residual $x(const\ integer\&\ a);$

-creates an instance x of type residual and initializes it with the value of a.

-int $residual::set_maximaLbit_length(int b, bool with_check = do_overflow_check)$ sets the maximal bit size of the representable numbers to b and returns the previous maximal bit size int residual::get_maximalbit_length()

-returns the maximal bit size of the representable numbers

-int residual:: required_primetable_size(int b)

-returns the number of primes required to represent signed numbers up to bit length b integer x.to_integer() returns the $integer$ equal to x . long x.length() returns the length of the binary representation of the integer represented by x . bool x.is_long() returns $true$ if and only if x fits in the data format $long$. long x.to.long() returns a $long$ number which is initialized with the value of x . $Precondition: x.is_long()$ is $true$. double $x.to_double()$ returns a double floating point approximation of x . double x.to_float() as above. bool x.is_zero() returns true if and only if x is equal to zero. bool x .is_invertible() returns $true$ if and only if x is nonzero and the current modular representation of x allows to invert x without loss of information. int x.sign() returns the sign of x . int x .lagrange_sign() returns the sign of x using Lagrange's formula. int x .garner_sign() returns the sign of x using Garner's formula. string x.to_string() returns the decimal representation of x . residual $abs(const\ residual\&\ a)$ returns the absolute value of a void x .absolute($const\ residual$ (& a) sets x to the absolute value of a .
+returns a + z where z is the unique integer such that $a + z \in [-1/2, 1/2)$ residual x; creates an instance x of type $residual$ and initializes it with zero. residual $x(long \ a);$ creates an instance x of type residual and initializes it with the value of a . residual $x(int \ a);$ creates an instance x of type residual and initializes it with the value of a . residual $x(double \ a)$, creates an instance x of type residual and initializes it with the integral part of x . residual $x(const\ interval)$ eger & a); creates an instance x of type residual and initializes it with the value of a .
+4. Oper rations int residual ::: $set_maximal_bit_length(int b, bool with_check = do_overflow_check)$ sets the maximal bit size of the representable numbers to b and returns the previous maximal bit size int residual:: get_maximaLbit_length() returns the maximal bit size of the representable numbers int $residual::required_primetable_size(int b)$ returns the number of primes required to represent signed numbers up to bit length b integer x.to_integer() returns the integer equal to x . long x.length() returns the length of the binary representation of the integer represented by x . bool x.is_long() returns $true$ if and only if x fits in the data format $long$. long x.to_long() returns a long number which is initialized with the value of x .
+Precondition: $x.is_long()$ is true . double $x.to_double()$ returns a double floating point approximation of x . double x.to_float() as above. bool x.is.zero() returns true if and only if x is equal to zero. bool $x.$ is_invertible() returns true if and only if x is nonzero and the current modular representation of x allows to invert x without loss of information. int x.sign() returns the sign of x . int x .lagrange_sign() returns the sign of x using Lagrange's formula. int x.garner_sign() returns the sign of x using Garner's formula. string x.to_string() returns the decimal representation of x . residual abs(const residual& a) returns the absolute value of a void x.absolute(const residual & a)